trentlarson/P2P-Docs/README.md

   * Reopen Titanium and play.
 * To disable the app calling Appcelerator (for tracking), add this in tiapp.xml inside ti:app element:
   <analytics>false</analytics>
+* To enable/disable family history features (eg. identifying yourself inside genealogy files), play with this flag in index.html: include-family-history-features
 * When updating versions, make sure to change in both places: tiapp.xml and nodeApp.js

 To-Do User Story Details, In Priority Order